hypo69/hypo/pytest/gemini - set 3/en/src/ai/prompts/developer/doc_wrter_rst_en.rst

 **Explanation and Crucial Improvements:**

 1. **Placeholder Code:** The example now includes a placeholder `CodeAssistant` class with dummy `process_files` methods.
-Crucially, it demonstrates *how* to structure tests for functions that might raise exceptions.
+Crucially, it demonStartes *how* to structure tests for functions that might raise exceptions.
 Replace the placeholder with your actual code.

 2. **`@pytest.mark.parametrize`:**  This is a powerful tool for testing various inputs concisely.
-The `test_process_files_invalid_files_input` example now demonstrates how to use it to test different types of invalid inputs.
+The `test_process_files_invalid_files_input` example now demonStartes how to use it to test different types of invalid inputs.

-3. **Exception Handling:** The `test_process_files_invalid_files_input` and `test_process_files_invalid_options` tests now correctly demonstrate how to test for specific exceptions using `pytest.raises`.
+3. **Exception Handling:** The `test_process_files_invalid_files_input` and `test_process_files_invalid_options` tests now correctly demonStarte how to test for specific exceptions using `pytest.raises`.
 The `match` argument in `pytest.raises` makes the test more robust by validating the error message.

 4. **Clearer Test Names:** Test names are descriptive enough to understand the purpose of each test at a glance.

-5. **Comprehensive Coverage (Illustrative):** The tests cover valid input, empty input, and different types of invalid input (None, empty list, and a string).
+5. **Comprehensive Coverage (IlluStartive):** The tests cover valid input, empty input, and different types of invalid input (None, empty list, and a string).

 **How to Use with Your Code:**